OfficialAhmed/Iconit-PS4/README.md

 # Update v4.72 (WIP.
 Not yet compiled for the end-user)

-* Ability to detect all Homebrews (Note: make sure to enable HB in the settings) (4-letter prefix followed by 5-number suffix format.
+* Ability to change all Homebrews (Note: make sure to enable HB in the settings) (4-letter prefix followed by 5-number suffix format.
 Exp: LAPY00000)

+* Ability to change System icons (ATTENTION: This will require extra permissions.
+Make sure to run FTP with Full R/W mode, as of writing this only Lapy Xplorer offer an option to allow FTP in "Danger mode" => Full R/W permissions by pressing (L2+Triangle).
+Only allow "Danger mode" when you need to change the system icons disable it afterwards to be in the safe side)

 * More accurate Game Titles (Less abbreviations shown as the Game title)